ACM-CCS-2026/CfP/cfp.md

 ## Withdrawing Policy

-A paper can be withdrawn at any point before the reviews have been sent to the authors.
-Once the reviews have been sent to the authors the paper cannot be withdrawn.
+Withdrawal of a paper is prohibited at any point prior to the official notification of the final decision (acceptance or rejection) being sent to the authors.
+By submitting a paper, authors commit to seeing the submission through the full review process.

 ## Paper Format